If the words "summer vacation" are throwing you into a panic, you are not alone.

-In a word, it’s the pressure.
+The pressure to pack in the most fun possible is real.
 Friends on social media seem to make frequent trips to exotic places, and in clean, coordinating, outfits, no less.
 Pinterest shows us 101 creative ways to use pool noodles or “easy” summer luau parties we can host.
 We’re flooded with grand ideas for improving our kids’ minds and bodies.

-Even if we’re on board with family trips and all the activities that make up the idyllic summer vacation for our kids, there are more than a few roadblocks that leave us staring like a deer in the headlights, unable to make a move.
+Even if we’re on board with family trips and activities, there are more than a few roadblocks that leave us unable to make a move.

-The truth is, the road to a memorable summer is paved with a little planning.
-Read on for simple strategies to help you tackle the roadblocks and finally enjoy that laid-back summer you’ve been hoping for.
+Read on for simple strategies to help you tackle the roadblocks and finally enjoy that laid-back, free (or cheap) summer you’ve been hoping for.

 Roadblock #1: No budget!